dropchop-com/snakejar/README.md

 A Java library with embedded CPython which supports native image compile and usage in Java Application Servers, targeting Python Machine Learning frameworks and libraries.

-Hence we stuffed some snakes in the jar.
+We stuffed some snakes in the jar, hence the name.

 ## Rationale